The City of Falling Angels

 The City of Falling Angels (2005) is a non-fiction work by John Berendt.
 The book tells the story of some interesting inhabitants of Venice, Italy, whom the author met while living there in the months following a fire which destroyed the historic La Fenice opera house in 1996.

 Synopsis

 The book explores local reactions to the fire, from the American "Save Venice" Foundation to Venice's bureaucratic government.
 The opera house burned again while the second renovation was ongoing.

 Among those interviewed is Archimede Seguso, a renowned Venetian glassblower of the twentieth century.
 Seguso lived directly behind La Fenice and witnessed the fire.
 Soon afterwards he created glassworks dedicated to the memory of the fire, in his own rendition of how the opera house burned.

-The book also tells the story of many American and English expatriates who went to live in Venice, from Daniel Curtis, who owned Palazzo Barbaro where Henry James and John Singer Sargent were guests, to the poet Ezra Pound, who lived the last part of his life in Venice with his long-time mistress Olga Rudge.
+The book also tells the story of many American and English expatriates who went to live in Venice, from Daniel Sargent Curtis, who owned Palazzo Barbaro where Henry James and John Singer Sargent were guests, to the poet Ezra Pound, who lived the last part of his life in Venice with his long-time mistress Olga Rudge.